czlinNYC/safeNet-code-challenge/README.md

 I actually enjoyed this test.
 About me I am a full stack developer.
 I prefer front because I like styling.
 However I realized after starting this test it was totally focused on TDD, regex and recursion... so I focused on those and didn't bother styling.

+Had a test suite malfunction(which i could not solve after 3 hours) and attempted to rm -rf... but I had forgotten to push to the repo so I lost everything.
+Lucky visual studio code had the files still open as (deleted) and I was able to copy them over.

 Weather you decide to move forward or not with my application, please some feedback on the code would be appreciated. christoff123@gmail.com Christopher Lin

 Thanks!
 It was a positive experience.
 I enjoyed this code test.